Syntra-Solutions/entryptor/TEST_CASES.md

    - Test encryption with extension preservation disabled
    - Test decryption of files with preserved extensions
    - Test decryption of files without preserved extensions
+   - Test that extension preservation is disabled in keyfile mode

 4. **Drag and Drop Interface**
    - Test dragging single file to encryption area